Proximity-enabled control of spin-orbit coupling in phosphorene symmetrically and asymmetrically encapsulated by WSe$_2$ monolayers: Atomic structure and ab-initio calculation details

 DFT electronic structure calculations of the WSe$_2$/P/WSe$_2$ heterostructure were performed using the plane wave Q{\sc{uantum}} ESPRESSO (QE) package~\cite{QE1,QE2}.
 The Perdew–Burke–Ernzerhof exchange-correlation functional was employed~\cite{PBE96}, combined with the norm-conserving method~\cite{HSC79}.
 Atomic relaxation was performed using the quasi-Newton scheme and scalar-relativistic SG15 Optimized Norm-Conserving Vanderbilt (ONCV) pseudopotentials~\cite{H13,SG15,SGH+16}.
 For ionic minimization, the force and energy convergence thresholds were set to $1\times10^{-4}$~Ry/bohr and $10^{-7}$ Ry, respectively.
 Additionally, the Monkhorst-Pack scheme with $56\times 8$ $k$-points mesh was used, small Methfessel-Paxon energy level smearing of 1~mRy~\cite{MP89}, and kinetic energy cut-offs for the wave function and charge density 80\,Ry and 320\,Ry, respectively.
 Since the distance between the monolayers in the van der Waals heterostructures plays a key role in the spin-orbit proximity effect, we have incorporated three different van der Waals corrections: semiempirical Grimme's DFT-D2 (D2)~\cite{G06,BCF+09}, Tkachenko-Scheffler (TS)~\cite{TS09}, and the non-local rvv10~\cite{VV10,SGG13}.
 Finally, a vacuum of 20\,${\AA}$ in the $z$-direction was used in all cases.
-For the relaxed structures, the average distance between the bottom/top phosphorene and the closest selenium plane in the $z$-direction is given in Table.~\ref{distance}.
+For the relaxed structures, the average distance between the bottom/top phosphorene and the closest selenium plane in the $z$-direction is given in Table~\ref{distance}.
+All four configurations have approximately the same energy.
+However, the asymmetric heterostructures are slightly more stable than the symmetric ones in terms of total energy by about $0.8-2$ meV/atom, depending on the vdW correction used, see Table~\ref{distance}.
 In the case of noncolinear DFT calculations with spin-orbit coupling, fully relativistic SG15 ONCV pseudopotentials were utilized.
 Also, the dipole correction~\cite{B99} was applied to properly account for the energy offset due to dipole electric field effects.
 The energy convergence threshold for the noncolinear calculations was set to $10^{-8}$~Ry, while the $k$-points mesh and kinetic energy cutoffs for the wave function and charge density were the same as in the relaxation calculations.

 Finally, it is to be noted that the illustration of the band structure, unfolded to the Brillouin zone of both MLs, is done using the DFT Vienna ab-initio simulation package VASP~6.2~\cite{KF96,KF99}, using as the input the relaxed structure with D2 vdW correction from QE code.